-With respect to the health and safety of our people, sustainability and community involvement targets, the Corporation achieved a record Total Recordable Injury Frequency (TRIF) of 0.54, the lowest TRIF ever recorded, a slightly better result than the target of 0.55.
-In terms of environment, sustainability and ESG, performance was very strong.
-While the Corporation recorded a Level 3 incident on December 31, it significantly reduced its Level 2 incidents to 7, as compared to 16 in 2020.
-In addition, it achieved stretch targets for water management assessments and Social License to Operate index surveys.

-This performance resulted in an overall scoring for environment health safety and sustainability of 27 points out of 20, exceeding target.
+With respect to the health and safety of our people, sustainability and community involvement targets, the Corporation achieved a record Total Recordable Injury Frequency (TRIF) of 0.68, a slightly better result than the threshold of 0.70 but below target of 0.55.
+In terms of sustainability, environment, social and governance, Level 2 incidents were similar to the prior year and the Corporation achieved stretch targets for water management assessments and Social License to Operate index surveys.
+This performance resulted in an overall scoring for health, safety and ESG of 13.2 points out of 20, slightly above threshold.

-With respect to execution against long-term strategy, it was determined that management met target when factoring in the added challenges faced while continuing to move all goals forward as well as entering into of the transaction to acquire Josemaria Resources.
-A score of 20 points out of 20 was considered appropriate.
+With respect to execution against long-term strategy, it was determined that management exceeded target when factoring in the added challenges faced while continuing to move all goals forward as well as completion of the transaction to acquire Josemaria Resources.
+A score of 23 points out of 15 was considered appropriate.